cmiller-veced/osdupy/README.md

 - https://pypi.org/project/PyYAML/
 - https://jinja.palletsprojects.com/en/3.1.x/

+Jinja does for text strings, something like what d3js does for svg.
+A minimal way of inserting data into a fixed string.

 ### Not our tools

 There is nothing wrong with the below tools.
 If we have reason, we will use